Daniel-KM/Omeka-S-module-BlockPlus/README.md

 - List of sites
 - Table of contents

-### Rename block-layout templates to block-template templates
+### Move specific block-layout templates to block-template templates

 The new templating mechanism of Omeka S v4.1 uses a new directory in theme to allow to use block template.
-You should move all templates from `view/common/block-layout` to `view/common/block-template` that were a template managed by this module, but not the default template.
+You should move all templates from `view/common/block-layout` to `view/common/block-template` that were a template managed by this module, but not the default templates named like the original ones.

 For example, if you used the block "Block" with the default template customized in your theme, let it as "view/common/block-layout/block.phtml".
 But if you used the same block with a module template, move it to "view/common/block-template/block-glossary.phtml".

 Then, you should add the specific templates in the file config/theme.ini of the theme.

 ### New names of deprecated templates